Yakut language

-The Yakut language (/jəˈkuːt/ yə-KOOT), also known as the Sakha language (/səˈxaː/ sə-KHAH) or Yakutian, is a Siberian Turkic language spoken by around 450,000 native speakers—primarily by ethnic Yakuts.
+Yakut (/jəˈkuːt/ yə-KOOT), also known as Sakha (/səˈxaː/ sə-KHAH) or Yakutian, is a Siberian Turkic language spoken by around 450,000 native speakers—primarily by ethnic Yakuts, but also by the Evenki, Even, Yukaghir and the Starozhily peoples.
 It is one of the official languages of the Sakha Republic, a republic in the Russian Federation.

 The Yakut language has a large number of loanwords of Mongolic origin, a layer of vocabulary of unclear origin, as well as numerous recent borrowings from Russian.
 Like other Turkic languages, Yakut is an agglutinative language and features vowel harmony.

 Classification

 Yakut is a member of the Northeastern Common Turkic family of languages, which also includes Shor, Tuvan and Dolgan.
 Like most Turkic languages, Yakut has vowel harmony, is agglutinative and has no grammatical gender.
 Word order is usually subject–object–verb.
 Yakut has been influenced by Tungusic and Mongolian languages.

 Historically, Yakut left the community of Common Turkic speakers relatively early.
 Due to this, it diverges in many ways from other Turkic languages and mutual intelligibility between Yakut and other Turkic languages is low and many cognate words are hard to notice when heard.
 Nevertheless, Yakut contains many features which are important for the reconstruction of Proto-Turkic, such as the preservation of long vowels.
 Even with significant divergent features, Sakha (i.e. Yakut) is typically grouped with the Common Turkic branch of the family rather than the Oghuric branch with Chuvash.
-A relatively few scholars (W. Radlov and others) have expressed the view that Sakha (i.e. Yakut) is not Turkic.
+A relatively few scholars (Vasily Radlov, Otto von Böhtlingk, and others) have expressed the view that Sakha (i.e. Yakut) is not Turkic.